 Does the MLitt automatically lead to the PhD?

-No. Once you have been accepted into the MLitt, admission to the PhD depends on two conditions: (1) There must be a suitable supervisor for your intended project; and (2) you must do well in the MLitt.
-The requirement for continuing to the SAP PhD is an average of at least 16 overall in the MLitt, on the St Andrews 20-point grading scale.)
+No. Once you have been accepted into the MLitt, admission to the PhD depends on two conditions: (1) There must be a suitable supervisor for your intended project; and (2) Satisfactory performance on the MLitt.
+The requirement for continuing to the SASP PhD is an average of at least 16 overall in the MLitt, on the St Andrews 20-point grading scale.

 Because of the second condition, acceptance into the PhD can only be officially confirmed in September, after your dissertation has been assessed.